The Cottages at Cajun Village: On Campus Family Housing Apartments

-Make UL Lafayette home for you and your family at Cajun Village.
+Make UL Lafayette home for you and your family at the Cottages at Cajun Village.

-UL Lafayette’s Cajun Village apartments give married couples and single parents the opportunity to pursue an education while maintaining an affordable and convenient on campus lifestyle.
-Cajun Village offers all the amenities you’d expect from a traditional apartment complex, only well within reach of everything UL Lafayette has to offer.
+The Cottages at Cajun Village apartments give married couples and single parents the opportunity to pursue an education while maintaining an affordable and convenient on campus lifestyle.
+This community offers all the amenities you’d expect from a traditional apartment complex, only well within reach of everything UL Lafayette has to offer.
 That means quick access to academic halls, Dupré Library, campus dining, and social and recreation events — all with the added privacy and security that your family needs.
 Best of all, students who choose family housing are enriched by a diverse community of like-minded individuals — fathers, mothers, husbands, and wives who share in your pursuits.

 Learn more about the Child Development Center and how to apply for child care >